Touchie771/ShellExecution/README.md

 # Shell Execution MCP Server

-A Model Context Protocol (MCP) server built with Spring Boot that provides shell command execution capabilities.
+A Model Context Protocol (MCP) server built with Spring Boot that provides shell command execution and command history management tools.

 ## Description

-The Shell Execution MCP Server exposes a tool called `execute-command` that allows executing terminal commands and retrieving their output.
-This enables MCP clients to run shell commands programmatically through the standardized MCP interface.
+The Shell Execution MCP Server exposes multiple tools for interacting with the host shell and managing command history via the MCP interface.
+The primary tool is `execute-command` for running commands.
+Additional tools provide history retrieval, clearing, and persistence to/from a file.

 ## Prerequisites